Tsai-chia-hsiang/Batch_Parelle_Serving/readme.md

 <img src="./overall.png">

 **maybe all wrong at all**

-it is just the project for our course while we are fxcked by our professor to do a lot of projects.
+it is just the project for our course while we are fxcked by our professor to tell us do a lot of projects at the same period.
-    - We don't have the fxcking time to research it.
+  - i.e. We don't have the fxcking time to research it.

 - python backend
   - asycio